Frequently asked questions

 What should I do if the device goes off more than once during the night?

 This may be natural at first.
-Remember, this is a new and unfamiliar thing in the mouth, and getting used to it will take some time, patience and persistence.
-To help and resolve this as quickly as possible, it is important to practice during the day to get the muscles and mouth used to the appliance.
+Remember, this is a new and unfamiliar thing in the mouth, and getting used to it will take some time, regularity, patience and persistence.
+In order to achieve stable nighttime wear as soon as possible, it is important to wear the device regularly during the day so that the muscles and mouth can get used to it.

-It is also helpful to clean the nasal passages and make them permeable before putting the device in the mouth, and to blow the nose before going to bed to avoid falling out.
+Cleaning and clearing the nasal passages before putting the device in your mouth and blowing your nose before going to bed can help prevent it from falling out.

 Is it possible to choose a coloured trainer?